Unclaimed

 About Denver Springs Changes

-Denver Springs Changes is an outpatient treatment center for adolescents aged 12-18 struggling with mental health and substance use disorder.
+Denver Springs Changes is an outpatient treatment center serving clients who are struggling with mental health and substance use disorder.
+Their services are specially designed for children, adolescents 12+, active duty military, veterans, and professionals with high-risk frontline jobs.
 Denver Changes treats anxiety, depression, bipolar disorder, and more.
 Adolescents and teens take place in outpatient treatment that involves individual, group, and family therapy, as well as holistic, activity-based therapy like art, music, and yoga.
 Also, children and teenagers can take part in group therapy sessions that are tailored to their interests, such as LGBTQ issues, trauma recovery, and faith-based support.

 Through partnerships with nearby schools and teachers, children receive age-appropriate education throughout their experience.
 In order to make the transition back to school as seamless as possible, Denver Springs Changes works with the child's school and family members.